Estcote History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Estcote has appeared include Estcourt, Estcott, Estcotte, Eastcourt, Escott and many more.

 Early Notables of the Estcote family (pre 1700)

 Distinguished members of the family include Sir Thomas Estcourt (c.
 1570-1624), an English lawyer and politician, High Sheriff of Gloucestershire in 1607, Member of Parliament for Gloucestershire in 1624; Sir Edward Estcourt of Salisbury; Richard Estcourt (1668-1712), an early English actor, active playing comedy parts in Dublin; and Sir Giles Estcourt, 1st Baronet (c.
 1601-1668), an English politician who sat in the House of Commons from 1628 to 1629, supporter of the Royalist cause in the English Civil War.

-He was from Newton in...
-Another 85 words (6 lines of text) are included under the topic Early Estcote Notables in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) are included under the topic Early Estcote Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Estcote family